 Disclaimer

-This information and the contents of this publication, current as at the date of publication, is general in nature to offer assistance to Cornwalls’ clients, prospective clients and stakeholders, and is for reference purposes only.
+This information is general in nature.
+It is intended to express the state of affairs as of the date of publication.
 It does not constitute legal or financial advice.
 If you are concerned about any topic covered, we recommend that you seek your own specific legal and financial advice before taking any action.